 Professor Kim earned his medical degree from the University of Toronto, and his doctorate in public health (majoring in social epidemiology) from the Harvard School of Public Health.
-He holds a Visiting Scientist appointment in the Department of Social and Behavioral Sciences at the Harvard School of Public Health, and is a Faculty Affiliate with both the Network Science PhD Program and the School of Public Policy and Urban Affairs at Northeastern University.
+He is a Faculty Affiliate with both the Network Science PhD Program and the School of Public Policy and Urban Affairs at Northeastern University.
 From 2012 to 2014, he chaired the Systems Science and Health in the Behavioral and Social Sciences Special Emphasis Panel at the National Institutes of Health.
 He is founder of the International Social Epidemiology Society (I-SES).
-Professor Kim also presently serves on the editorial boards of the international journals Social Science & Medicine – Population Health and the Journal on Policy and Complex Systems, and has peer reviewed for more than 50 international journals.
+Professor Kim also presently serves on the editorial boards of the international journals PLOS Global Public Health, Social Science & Medicine – Population Health, and the Journal on Policy and Complex Systems, and has peer reviewed for more than 50 international journals.

 Social Epidemiology, Social and Economic Determinants of Health, Social Policy

 Selected Honors and Awards

 - AcademicKeys Who’s Who in Health Sciences Higher Education

 - Chair, Special Emphasis Panel, Systems Science & Health in the Behavioral and Social Sciences, National Institutes of Health

 - Pathway to Independence Award, National Heart, Lung, & Blood Institute, National Institutes of Health

 - National Finalist, Jeremiah & Rose Stamler Research Award for New Investigators, American Heart Association

 - R21 grant, “Comparative Assessment of Modifying Social Determinants of Health to Reduce Firearm-Related Mortality and Disparities”, National Institute on Minority Health and Health Disparities, U.S. National Institutes of Health